khollingworth/requests-enhanced/docs/index.md

-# Requests Plus
+# Requests Enhanced

-Welcome to the documentation for Requests Plus, a Python wrapper library for the popular requests library.
+Welcome to the documentation for Requests Enhanced, a Python wrapper library for the popular requests library.

 ## Overview

-Requests Plus extends the functionality of the requests library with additional features such as:
+Requests Enhanced extends the functionality of the requests library with additional features such as:

 - Automatic retries with configurable backoff
 - Enhanced timeout handling